BIOS3010/Module-10-HTS/01-Get_fastq_files.md

 ## Find data
 First, make sure you have done the instructions described in [00-Get_started.md](00-Get_started.md).

+Then create a folder on your home area called `Module10` and enter it.
+We will do all the exercises inside this folder.

 As you have probably learned, there are many databases for HTS data.
 The two most common and comprehensive are probably [ENA - the European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home) and the [NCBI SRA database](https://www.ncbi.nlm.nih.gov/sra).

 We will use SRA today and download some public HTS data from SARS-CoV-2, the Covid-19 virus.
 Click on the SRA link above and type in "SARS-CoV-2" in the search box.
 You should now be on a page looking something like this: